dukeluo/steps/contents/design-pattern/strategy-pattern.md

 ---
 title: Strategy pattern
-category: design_pattern
+category: 'design pattern'
 tags: [pattern]
 dateCreated: 2024-01-22
 dateModified:
 ---

-Strategy is a behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.
+Strategy pattern allows you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.
 This pattern allows algorithm changes to be independent of the customers who use the algorithms.